xenon-middleware/xenon/doc/userguide.md

 What is it?
 -----------

 Octopus is a middleware abstraction library.
-It provides a simple programming interface to various pieces of software that can be used to access distributed compute and storage resources.
+It provides a simple Java programming interface to various pieces of software that can be used to access distributed compute and storage resources.

-_TODO_: mention Java!

 Why Octopus?
 ------------